 Represents the areas in and around Alden, Conger, Twin Lakes and Emmons.

-Jack is serving his 10th year on the Board of Directors.
 With energy resources in the national spotlight, Jack finds it challenging, exciting and satisfying to be involved in decision processes on a local level for FMCS.
 He earned a Bachelor of Civil Engineering degree from U of M. He worked for the Department of Natural Resources in the Bureau of Engineering prior to moving to a farm south of Alden in 1971, where he and wife Rita currently crop farm and live.
 Their two grandchildren and married daughter provide much joy.
 He has translated his financial and managerial skills to service on several other boards and leadership roles at Redeemer Lutheran Church, Alden Coop Elevator and Northern Country Coop (through and after merger).
 Jack was chairman for 17 years on the Alden-Conger School Board and was lead negotiator for labor contracts.
 He was recognized in 1993 as Minnesota Outstanding School Board Member.

 Bill Trygstad - District 8